fat-potato-uk/k8-demo-3/README.md

 This tutorial consists of an activity to answer the following questions using kubectl that should leverage various commands above.

 ### Generic Questions
-These questions can be asked if you are using any cluster.
+These questions can be asked if you are using **any** cluster.
+Spoiler answers for the provided tutorial cluster.
 #### Nodes
 * How many nodes are in the cluster?
 * How many nodes are worker nodes?